BOBONA/ZeroSumBaseball/src/notes.md

 - The pitcher's options are limited in a way that might not be representative of the actual game.
 The pitcher cannot aim for a borderline zone and can only aim for 5x5 centers.

+- Our player representations definitely do not include all relevant information, particularly when it comes to lineup optimization.
+Another thing is we might want to weight more recent games more heavily.

 ## TODO / Ideas
 - Investigate the problem of player trade value, with respect to likely pitchers and lineups to be encountered in playoffs.